Chinois: Etymology

-Description
+Comparison with the China Cap

-A similarly-shaped utensil is the China cap, a reference to the Asian conical hats that used to be common in China.
+A similarly shaped utensil is the China cap (also named for its resemblance to Asian conical hats).
 It is a perforated metal conical strainer with much larger holes than a chinois.
 A China cap is used to remove seeds and other coarse matter from soft foods, but produces a coarser-textured product than the chinois.

 Both the chinois and the China cap often are used with a cone-shaped pestle.
 With the pestle tip placed in the bottom of the strainer, it is rolled against the sides of the device to work liquids and soft food through it.
-In this way, the chinois functions much like a tamis, and the China cap functions similar to a food mill.
-A small ladle can also be used instead of a pestle, allowing for scooping solids from the sides of the strainer as well as pressing liquid through the mesh.
+In this way, the chinois functions much like a tamis and the China cap, a food mill.
+A small ladle is also sometimes used instead of a pestle.
+This allows the user to scoop solids from the sides of the strainer as well as pressing liquid through the mesh.